kebairia/kvmcli/README.md

 image_name = "homelab"
 ```

-4. `kvmcli` is the command for launching the provisioning process.
-Currently, it is just a command for provisioning VMs from `servers.yml`.
+### Launching the provisioning process
-    For other feature, you can test each function by itself by `python <function>.py`.
+The `kvmcli` command is used for launching the provisioning process.
+You can use it to create a template, print information about your cluster, apply configuration from a YAML file, or ignore a specific node.

-Here's an example of how to provision VMs using `kvmcli`:
+#### Creating a template
-- First we need to use the `--init` argument to create a template that we can use
+First, use the `--init` argument to create a template that you can use as a reference for your VMs.

 ```sh
 kvmcli --init
 ```
 ```
 Template file with the name `template.yml` is created !
 ```
-The content of `template.yml`
+This will create a template file named template.yml.
+The content of the template will be like the following:
 ```yaml
 version: 1.0
 vms: